sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

                     For e.g.,  sonic(config-router-bgp)# neighbor 5.5.5.5
                                sonic(config-router-bgp-nbr)#

-                    view_tables="sonic-bgp-neighbor:sonic-bgp-neighbor/BGP_NEIGHBOR/vrf_name={vrfname},neighbor={neighbor}"
+                    view_tables="sonic-bgp-neighbor:sonic-bgp-neighbor/BGP_NEIGHBOR/BGP_NEIGHBOR_LIST/vrf_name={vrfname},neighbor={neighbor}"

-                    If a command is denoted by flag "SEP_CLI", in which a switch statement has option params with different views, then view_tables are assigned in the order of the params.
+                    If a command is denoted by flag "SEP_CLI", in which a switch statement has params which transition to different child views, then view_tables are assigned in the order of the params.

 3. Attribute        dbpath

   Syntax            Path to sonic YANG table attribute with '/'.
                     If exact value of parameter is to be matched then 'param=value'.

-  Example           dbpath="sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/gr_restart/time
+  Example           dbpath="sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/BGP_GLOBALS_LIST/gr_restart/time
-                    dbpath="sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/always_compare_med=true
+                    dbpath="sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/BGP_GLOBALS_LIST/always_compare_med=true

   Attribute to XML  COMMAND, PARAM element